| How lying marketers sold Roe v. Wade to

 another thing to get him to face the fact that it was wrong, and that he

 has been deceived.
 The human ego doesn't like to see that it is wrong.
+Whether this seduction comes by way of an instructor in

 medical school, by peer pressure from friends or parents to have an